 Social media is about engaging potential customers and bringing them to your website.
 (Not the other way around).
-First you put great content on your website then link your social media activity TO the content on your website.
-(And of course, only release your best content on your website.)
+First, you put great content on your website then link your social media activity TO the content on your website.
+(And of course, only release the best content on your website.)

 Once visitors arrive on your website, the quality of its design has a lot to do with turning hits into action.
 Your website must look good – but that’s not enough.
 An awesome look doesn’t guarantee that your visitors stay and engage.